AriseBank/namecoin-blockchain-explorer/README.md

 2. `npm install` to install all of the required dependencies.
 3. `npm start` to start up a local server.
 4. Navigate to http://your-domain.tld/
-5. Connect using the Dogecoin RPC credentials for your target dogecoin node
+5. Connect using the Namecoin RPC credentials for your target namecoin node